 Here's a picture showing the lake at the usual level, about 15 feet below the roads and parking lots.

 Here's a picture Paula's friend Mark took using his drone, showing the flood.
 This is an overhead shot of the same area as the previous picture.
-In this shot, you can barely see the stripes along the side of the road, which is under water.
+In this shot, you can barely see the 'stripes' along the side of the road, which is under water (the stripes are the concrete bumpers at the end of the parking spots along the road).
 Notice the white houseboat in the top/right area of the photo ... oh wait, that's not a houseboat - it's the marina office!

 Here's a picture from John, showing another floating dock, at quite an awkward angle.
 The water is really up!